 Borscht is typically known as the Ukrainian soup made with beetroot as the main ingredient.
 In some Eastern and Central European countries however, borscht is made with tomatoes as the main ingredient with beetroot as a secondary ingredient.
-Apparently other non-beet varieties also exist (such as green borscht made with sorrel), but this recipe is focused on the tomatoes as the dominant ingredient.
+Apparently, other non-beet varieties also exist (such as green borscht made with sorrel), but this recipe is focused on tomatoes as the dominant ingredient.

 What is Borscht?

 Borscht is a sour soup common in Eastern Europe.
-There are a lot of variations to the tart soup known as borscht, but probably the most popular is the Ukrainian version made with red beetroots as one of the main ingredients, which give the dish its distinctive red color.
+There are a lot of variations to the tart soup known as borscht, but probably the most popular is the Ukrainian version made with red beetroots as one of the main ingredients, which gives the dish its distinctive red color.

 It is frequently served with sour cream and/or potatoes.